1992 NBL season: Ladder

 This is the ladder at the end of season, before the finals.
 The top 8 teams qualified for the finals series.

 The NBL tie-breaker system as outlined in the NBL Rules and Regulations states that in the case of an identical win–loss record, the results in games played between the teams will determine order of seeding.

 1Head-to-Head between Perth Wildcats and Brisbane Bullets (1-1).
 Perth Wildcats won For and Against (+4).

 23-way Head-to-Head between Canberra Cannons (4-0), Adelaide 36ers (1-3) and Gold Coast Rollers (1-3).

 3Head-to-Head between Adelaide 36ers and Gold Coast Rollers (1-1).
 Adelaide 36ers won For and Against (+11).

 4Hobart Tassie Devils won Head-to-Head (2-0).

 Finals

+There were four quarterfinals, two semifinals, and then best of three grand final series.